 Review the search results and see details for each particular change or watch a video recording.

-Double-click an entry to see details specific to this change (the before and after values, the start and end date, etc.).
-Click Read more... to see all information regarding this change and copy it if necessary.
+- Click Full screen... to see all information regarding this change and copy it if necessary.
 In case of User Activity entries, click the Show video... link below the entry.
-Review details and play a video by clicking Show Video.
+Review details and play a video by clicking the Show video on the right.

 NOTE: If you are sure that some audit data is missing (e.g., you do not see information on your file servers in reports and search results), verify that the Audit Database settings are configured and that data is written to databases that reside on the default SQL Server instance.